openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 Run the following command before you start to invoke the function to observe what is happening.

-Watch function pods in one terminal:
+Watch function Pods in one terminal:

 ```sh
 kubectl get pods -n openfaas-fn -o wide -w